codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/deploy.md

 ---
 The *Deploy* step can be used as a step to deploy a pre-built Docker image to a cluster

-This step allows to (re)deploy a kubernetes application in your cluster
+This step allows to (re)deploy a Kubernetes application in your cluster

 If has two modes: